Obscure II: Plot

 and discover that they are responsible for covering up the Leaftmore incident and involve in the Fredman's experiment with the Mortifilla.
 They also discover that Josh and Ashley, their friends from Leaftmore had been killed by Jedidiah after investigating the abandoned house where Jedidiah lives.

 Corey arrives first to see Richard taking off with Amy in a helicopter.
 But the ride is stopped by a yet living and more powerful Monster Kenny, Corey decides to fight Kenny, but the fight doesn't last as Kenny manages to infect Corey.

 When Shannon and Stan reach the new destination point they see Corey, just as he is infected prior to the entry of Stan and Shannon, on his knees.
 He states that Mei was the only one he cared about, then commits suicide.
 Stan and Shannon kill Kenny by crushing him with a huge platform of lights over the football pitch.

 As Kenny lies dying under the platform he pleads to Shannon to take care of his child, however Shannon swears that she will not let it live.
 The helicopter containing Amy and Richard fills up with a cloud of spores before it explodes.
 Stan asks Shannon what to do next; she replies that she will continue on and cut all family ties as well as stopping the Delta Theta Gamma organization.

+Development

+Hydravision began development of Obscure II shortly after Obscure released.
+Gameplay was designed with cooperative play in mind, particularly puzzle solving and weapon design.
+Hydravision aimed to ensure the game's horror would translate in both single-player and co-op play.

+In keeping with its predecessor, Obscure II took inspiration from American teen's life and popular teen horror films.
+These movies had humorous and campy elements, which translated to similar moments in the game.
+However, Obscure II sought to evoke a darker, more mature atmosphere than the original.